 Bialowieza Forest Poland | The Most Charming Village in Poland

 Historically, the Białowieża Forest was protected as a royal hunting ground for Polish and Lithuanian kings, and even a Russian Tsar.
-Under the Tsar Alexander III rule, the forest was under special protection.
+Under Tsar Alexander III rule, the forest was under special protection.
 No one was allowed to hunt, cut timber, or make any kind of changes to the forest without his approval.

-The village of Bialowieza sits within the Bialowieza Forest, the last remaining primeval forest in the lowland Europe.
+The village of Bialowieza sits within the Bialowieza Forest, the last remaining primeval forest in lowland Europe.
 It covers an area of about 1,200 square miles in the quiet corner of Poland and Belarus.

 The village of Bialowieza is the most central town within the Bialowieza Forest and provides tourists with the best facilities including lodging, bike rental, restaurants, and guided activities.

 The Bialowieza Forest is mainly made up of Norway spruce, Scots pine, black alder, and European oak.
 The abundance of trees in the area made wood the ideal building material.
 The oldest wooden houses in Białowieża date back to the late 19th century, and are often gracefully ornamented from the outside with artistic shuttered windows.

 The Bialowieza Forest is more than 7,000 years old.
 Consider the notion that when walking through it you can see what the world looked liked thousands of years ago.